-Nearly half a million visitors see the House of Parliament annually.
+Nearly seven hundred thousand visitors see the House of Parliament annually.
 The building is open nearly every day of the year for visits led by trained guides who speak numerous languages.
 After purchasing their tickets, groups depart from the newly inaugurated Visitor Centre to take a tour of approximately 50 minutes through the most beautiful rooms in the building.

 Of the twenty-eight staircases in the House of Parliament, the tour begins with a climb up the decorative, gold-plated Staircase XVII to the most spectacular floor of the building, the main floor.
 Framed by statues, stained glass windows and rich, decorative frescoes, this urban corridor offers a lovely view of the recently renovated Kossuth Square, the Main Square of the Nation.